Configure APT Blocker

 To disable or enable APT Blocker for each policy, select the Policies tab.
 For more information, see Enable or Disable APT Blocker for a Proxy Policy

-To send APT Blocker requests to a local on-premise APT Blocker server, select the Advanced tab.
-For more information, see Enable a Local On-Premise Server.
+To send APT Blocker requests to a region-specific or local on-premise server, select the Advanced tab.
+For more information, see Configure APT Blocker Server Settings.

 To monitor APT Blocker activity, configure logging for APT Blocker, and view APT Blocker Dimension reports, see Monitor APT Blocker Activity.